nikistag/prvstorage/README.md

 Prvstorage is a web application for storing personal files in a private space.

+Shortly put: you can use it to make your own file server, accessable over the Internet or local network, with a very simple and intuitive user interface.

 This appication uses <a href="https://laravel.com" target="_blank">LARAVEL</a> framework and <a href="https://materializecss.com/" target="_blank">MATERIALIZE CSS</a> framework.

 ## Getting started